nerdlaunda/terraform-aws-scripts/README.md

 ## Final Step : Execution

-1. Execute the command in the same directory.
+Execute the command in the same directory.
-    _Prepare the required provides and initialize the directory._
+1. _Prepare the required provides and initialize the directory._
     `terraform init`
 2. _Prepare the required plan and order of execution by dependency.
 This also refresh the current state_ `terraform plan`
 3. _Execute and provision the resources._
     `terraform apply`
 4. A successful execution will show Private IP and Public IP of the instance.
-The instance (webserver) can be accessed from browser at <public-ip>:80
+The instance (webserver) can be accessed from browser at &lt;public-ip>:80
 SSH is also enabled by default.
-Which is available at port 22 of <public-ip> and accessible by private key.
+Which is available at port 22 of &lt;public-ip> and accessible by private key.

 > `terraform fmt` and `terraform validate` can be used to format/beautify the source code and validatation.